TingzhouJia/TingzhouJia/README.md

 ### Hi there, :sparkles:
 I am young fullstack developer focus on frontend development and nodejs

-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Java and Python
 - 🤔 I’m looking for help with DevsOp

 - 📫 How to reach me: joe.tzjia@gmail.com